usf-cs360-2017/lectures/Anscombe's Quartet/README.md

 1. Under the "Dimensions" panel, drag "Group" and "Measure Names" to the "Columns" panel.
 Make sure "Group" appears *before* "Measure Names".

 2. Under the "Measures" panel, drag "#" to the "Rows" panel.
-Select the dropdown for "SUM(X)" and select "Dimension".
+Select the dropdown for "SUM(#)" and select "Dimension".
 Under the same dropdown, select "Discrete".

 3. Under the "Measures" panel, drag "Measure Values" to the "Text" box in the "Marks" panel.